huanzhang12/CROWN-IBP/README.md

 CROWN-IBP: Towards Stable and Efficient Training of Verifiably Robust Neural Networks
 ========================
-Huan Zhang, Hongge Chen, Chaowei Xiao, Bo Li, Duane Boning, and Cho-Jui Hsieh "Towards Stable and Efficient Training of Verifiably Robust Neural Networks" ([https://arxiv.org/abs/1906.06316](https://arxiv.org/abs/1906.06316))

-CROWN-IBP is a certified defense to adversarial examples, which combines a tight linear relaxation based verification bound (CROWN) with the non-linear and efficient interval bound propagate (IBP) training method.
-We achieved the best verifiable error on MNIST: **7.46\%** at `epsilon=0.3` and **12.96\%** at `epsilon=0.4` (L\_infinity norm distortion).
+CROWN-IBP is a *certified defense* to adversarial examples, which combines a tight linear relaxation based verification bound ([CROWN](http://arxiv.org/pdf/1811.00866.pdf)) with the non-linear and efficient interval bound propagate ([IBP](https://arxiv.org/pdf/1810.12715.pdf)) training method.
+We achieved state-of-the-art *verified* (certified) error on MNIST: **7.46\%** at `epsilon=0.3` and **12.96\%** at `epsilon=0.4` (L\_infinity norm distortion).
+The verified error is even lower than the unverified PGD error (around **12\%** at `epsilon=0.3`) provided by [Adversarial training by Madry et al.](https://github.com/MadryLab/mnist_challenge) using PGD-based adversarial training.
+More empirical results and algorithm details of CROWN-IBP can be found in our paper:

+Huan Zhang, Hongge Chen, Chaowei Xiao, Bo Li, Duane Boning, and Cho-Jui Hsieh, "Towards Stable and Efficient Training of Verifiably Robust Neural Networks" ([https://arxiv.org/abs/1906.06316](https://arxiv.org/abs/1906.06316))

 Our repository provides **high quality PyTorch implementations** of Pure-IBP, Natural-IBP [(Gowal et